Viewing Room: 03: Linda Jamieson and Steven Will

 1 October - 1 November 2025

-Our third viewing room will be open Wed - Sat from Wednesday 1 October through to Saturday 1 November - read on and book your visit.
+Our third viewing room will be open Wed - Sat from Wednesday 1 October through to Saturday 1 November

 We look forward to welcome your visit to see the work of two wonderful artists.
 One is Norfolk based painter Linda Jamieson who is joined by Suffolk based ceramic artist, Steven Will.